ghafeleb/Incentive_Systems_for_New_Mobility_Services/README.md

 ```

 <p align="justify">
 Moreover, you must install MATLAB before running the scripts in this repository.
-You can download and install MATLAB from [MathWorks website](https://www.mathworks.com/).
-Next, you should install CVX by following the steps provided on [CVX website](https://cvxr.com/cvx/doc/install.html).
-Next, you should [install Gurobi solver on CVX]([https://cvxr.com/cvx/doc/gurobi.html](https://cvxr.com/cvx/doc/gurobi.html)).
+You can download and install MATLAB from <a href="https://www.mathworks.com/">MathWorks website</a>.
+Next, you should install CVX by following the steps provided on <a href="https://cvxr.com/cvx/doc/install.html">CVX website</a>.
+Next, you should <a href="https://cvxr.com/cvx/doc/gurobi.html">install the Gurobi solver on CVX</a>.
 </p>

 # Data